akul-star/ASIC/README.md

   </details>
 <details>
   <summary>iverilog</summary>
- <span style="font-size: larger;">IVERilog (Icarus Verilog) is an open-source hardware description language (HDL) simulator.
+IVERilog (Icarus Verilog) is an open-source hardware description language (HDL) simulator.
 It is used for designing and testing digital circuits using hardware description languages such as Verilog.
 Verilog is a hardware description language used to model and simulate digital circuits, particularly in the field of digital design and electronic engineering.
 Steps to install iverilog are given below ;

   ```
 sudo apt-get install iverilog